APR Energy to buy GE's power rental business for $314 million

-Temporary power provider APR Energy Plc APREN.L said it would buy General Electric Co's (GE.N) power rental business for $314 million in cash and stock, making GE a strategic investor in the company.
+Temporary power provider APR Energy Plc APREN.L said it would buy General Electric Co's (GE.N) power rental business for $314 million (194 million pounds) in cash and stock, making GE a strategic investor in the company.

 GE will receive $64 million in cash and 15.5 million APR Energy shares valued at about $250 million.

-The company said the acquisition of a unit of GE Power & Water in Houston, which is involved in manufacturing and servicing mobile gas turbine equipment, was expected to add to earnings, but did not provide a time frame.
+The company said the acquisition of GE Power & Water in Houston, which is involved in manufacturing and servicing mobile gas turbine equipment, was expected to add to earnings, but did not provide a time frame.

 "The transaction diversifies our revenue base, gives us exposure to new geographies and sectors, and enhances our natural gas footprint," APR Energy Chief Executive John Campion said in statement.